danksalot/Assignment3/README.md

 Person
 * Contains FirstName, LastName, and DateOfBirth
-* Has a method to Display Details
+* Has a method to Get Details that returns a string
+* Has a method to Get Name that returns a string
+* Has an overloaded < operator so that the std::sort algorithm can compare Person objects
 * Has a method to check validity
   * FirstName and LastName are less than 10 characters
   * DateOfBirth is exactly 10 characters